-Public Review Final Approval Ballot: The EC ballot to determine if a draft should proceed after Public Review.
+Public Review Final Approval Ballot: The EC ballot to determine if a draft should proceed to Final Release after Public Review.

-Ratified Seat: An Executive Committee seat filled by the ratification process described in section 3.7.5.1.
+Ratified Seat: An Executive Committee seat filled by the ratification process described in section 3.7.5.

 Reference Implementation (RI): The prototype or "proof of concept" implementation of a Specification.